-Expecting a low turnout due to the ongoing currency shortage during peak tourist season, I was proved wrong.
-There were many tourists both Indian as well as foreign.
-However, it took me merely five minutes to get an entry ticket from the ticket window.
-After paying Rs 50, the entry fee for Indians I entered the Hawa Mahal through Anandpoli gate which leads to a courtyard.
+Expecting a low turnout due to the ongoing currency shortage during the demonetization, I was proved wrong.
+There were many tourists.
+It took me merely five minutes and Rs 50 to get an entry ticket.
+I entered Hawa Mahal through Anandpoli gate which leads to a courtyard.

-At the other end is Chandrapoli gate adorned with five Hindu Gods and deities and Dwarpal on either sides.
+At the other end is Chandrapoli gate adorned with five Hindu Gods and deities along with Dwarpal on either sides.

 Lord Ganesha, Vishnu, Lakshmi, Shiva and Kalki grace this Pol or entrance gate.
 This gate leads to the main courtyard with the fountain in its center and single story building on north, east and west sides.

 A five stories structure towards the East is what we know as Hawa Mahal.
 All these five story or levels have unique names – Sharad Mandir, Ratan Mandir, Vichitra Mandir, Prakash Mandir and Hawa Mandir.
 Rooms towards South are called Pratap Mandir, a private area of Maharajah Sawai Pratap Singh, its founder.
 The rooms towards North is Bhojanshala or the kitchen.